Dekadisk/dekadisk.github.io/_posts/2023-10-01-blackfountain.markdown

 ![Desktop View](https://dekadisk.github.io/assets/img/BF_Screenshot.png)

 Black Fountain itself and the companion app used to write the story are developed with Unity.
+No ETA, as writing the game's story takes some time and is currently not my priority.